 Checkout this series of short videos published by the Microsoft Virtual Academy.
 These videos walk you through the entire process of bringing your desktop app to the Universal Windows Platform (UWP).

-Automatic updates and licensing.
-Your app can participate in the Windows Store's built-in licensing and automatic update facilities.
+✔️ Automatic updates and licensing.
+Your app can participate in the Microsoft Store's built-in licensing and automatic update facilities.
 Automatic update is a highly reliable and efficient mechanism, because only the changed parts of files are downloaded.

-Increased reach and simplified monetization.
-Choosing to distribute through the Windows Store expands your reach to millions of Windows 10 users, who can acquire apps, games and in-app purchases with local payment options.
+✔️ Increased reach and simplified monetization.
+Choosing to distribute through the Microsoft Store expands your reach to millions of Windows 10 users, who can acquire apps, games and in-app purchases with local payment options.

 To view a more complete list of benefits, see Desktop Bridge.

-Next, review the article Prepare to package your desktop app and address any of the issues that apply to your app before you create a Windows app package for it.
+First, prepare your application by reviewing the article Prepare to package your desktop app, and then addressing any of the issues that apply to your app before you create a Windows app package for it.
 You might not have to make many changes to your app before you create the package.
-However, there are a some situations that might require you to tweak your app before you create a package for it.
+However, there are some situations that might require you to tweak your app before you create a package for it.

 Desktop App Converter